 The Hangleton & Knoll Project (HKP) is a Community Development charity and company limited by guarantee.
-We work in the Hangleton and Knoll ward of Brighton and Hove in South East England.
+We work in the West area of Brighton and Hove in Southeast England.
 A part of the community since 1983 we are an organisation working for the community with the community and managed by the community.
 Right from the start local residents have shaped and developed the organisation to become what it is today; a model of good practice for how a community is able to develop and manage its own resources and services.